emmascotson/Predicting-Customer-Churn/README.md

 Syriatel is a telecommunications provider, offering mobile services like domestic and international voice calls, SMS and voice mail to millions of subscribers.
 The company employs approximately 3,500 employees and serves 8 million customers as of 2016.
 It is headquartered on Sehnaya Road in Damascus according to [Wikipedia](https://en.wikipedia.org/wiki/Syriatel)

-As the main stakeholder, the company will benefit from this analysis by reducing customer churn rates, potentially increasing revenues and profits, promoting growth, and enhancing its market position.
-Improved customer service will also benefit customer satisfaction rates.
-As the company grows in revenue, profits, customer base, and market share, shareholders will see greater returns on their investments.

-### **Potential Business Questions:**
-* What were the factors influencing customer churn?
-* Which services have the highest impact on customer churn?
-* What services do customers with longer tenure have?
-* What percentage of customers leave after one month/6 months/1 year?
-* Which state has the highest churn rate?
-* What is the best model for predicting customer churn?

-### **Objectives:**
-* identify the key features that determine if a customer is likely to churn
-* determine the most suitable model to predict customer churn
-* give customer retention recommendations to reduce churn

 ## Data

 We used [Churn in Telecom's dataset](https://www.kaggle.com/datasets/becksddf/churn-in-telecoms-dataset).
 The dataset contains 3333 rows and 21 columns, giving details on customers' state, account length, area code, phone number, plans, and statistics on service usage such as calls, minutes, and charges across different times of the day, international usage, and customer service interactions, along with churn status.